marsteg/adventure-game/README.md

 # todo:
+- right-click should give more information about actions, doors and items, too. might change based on whether locked or unlocked
 - need to find a clean way to assign and create doors and rooms and assign items (currently in main func)
 - if actions, doors cannot be executed (are locked), there should be some "negative" feedback, like a comment by the player or narrator
 - Conversations